CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-order/overview.md

 # Overview

+The Pick Order transaction allows generating a ProcessForce Production Issue.

 :::info
-    The Pick Order transaction allows generating a ProcessForce Production Issue.
+Some forms' order and availability during a document's creation may vary depending on individual settings.
+Click here to find out more.
 :::

 1. To create a Production Issue from a Pick Order, click Pick Order in the main menu.